Celebrating British Food & Cooking

-You can go down to any British high street and get fish and chips to takeaway.
+You can go down to any British high street and get fish and chips to eat in or takeaway.
 But cook this iconic British meal at home, complete with a side dish of mushy peas.

 For an insight into this British cultural culinary classic have a look at my article on Fish and Chips.

 Don’t forget the gherkins, curry sauce, pickled eggs and pickled onions!

 For best results, instead of an oil-filled pan, I use a countertop deep fryer like this one from (affiliate link)Amazon.

 The most important benefit of deep oil fryers is the ability to control the oil temperature accurately.
 This takes away all the guesswork and gives consistent results.

 - (affiliate link)Deep Fat Fryer

 - sunflower oil for deep-frying

 - 225 g white fish fillets skin off, pin-boned, from sustainable sources

 - 225 g plain flour plus extra for dusting